-Anti-Materiel Rifle: Capable of taking down heavily armored vehicles and drones (but not typically tanks), collectively referred to as materiel, anti-materiel rifles fire rounds that are evolutions of the early anti-materiel rounds adapted from 12.7 or 20 millimeter anti-aircraft guns.
+Anti-Materiel Rifle: Capable of taking down light armored vehicles and drones (but not most tanks), anti-materiel rifles fire rounds that are evolved from 12.7 or 20 millimeter anti-aircraft guns of the early 20th century.

 [Expensive]

 Assault Cannon: Assault cannons fire rounds adapted from heavy vehicle autocannons.
 Only technically an infantry weapon, they require deployment to avoid recoil and are unwieldy.
 Assault cannons cannot have caliber mods applied, and subsonic and hypervelocity rounds are not available for assault cannons.
 [Expensive+]